 Sometimes a hearty home-cooked meal is exactly what you want for dinner.
-When you want to keep it healthy, check out this chicken and rice casserole (or hot dish, depending on where you're from).
+When you want to keep it nutritious, check out this chicken and rice casserole (or hot dish, depending on where you're from).
 This is a great way to get some more veggies into your day.

 Calories 300, Carbs 22 grams, Sugar 0 grams, Fiber 1 grams, Fat 15 grams, Protein 19 grams, Sodium 550 mg

 Looking for a hearty dinner recipe?
 Then check out this chicken and rice casserole that's baked easily at home using veggies!

 1/4 cup margarine or butter

 1/3 cup all-purpose flour

 3/4 teaspoon salt

 1/8 teaspoon pepper